 You can also install and use the mobile app of your smart thermostat to know the detections that the sensors have made.
 You will also get custom notifications informing you of any radical temperature changes and you can act accordingly straight from your mobile device.

-By now you should have learnt how important these remote sensors are in your bid to make the entire home comfortable and save energy costs.
-If you like them, you can check out the prices of the new ecobee3 thermostat featuring these remote sensors.
+By now you should have learned how important these remote sensors are in your bid to make the entire home comfortable and save energy costs.
+If you like them, you can

 Other Thermostats With Remote Sensors